markwylde/code-style/pages/05-routing.md

 1. Create the controller file in the correct folder structure (e.g., `controllers/users/[userId]/get.ts`).
 2. Export a `schema` object with Zod validation for `params` and `body`.
 3. Export a `handler` function that receives validated data.
-4. Add the route to the routes array in `createServer.ts` with a string pattern.
+4. Add the route to the routes array in `createServer.ts` with a `URLPattern`.
 5. Add end-to-end tests that hit the route via HTTP.

 Following this checklist keeps routing predictable, controllers thin, and models isolated—exactly what the spec demands.